Quick summary of key school information

 Extracurricular activities or clubs offered |

-Markham College provides a wide range of extra-curricular activities for students to choose from (over 100 options throughout the school).
-Pupils can participate in sports, arts, music and drama as well as clubs, which range from languages to gardening, tae kwon do to origami. |
+Markham College provides students with a wide range of extra-curricular activities: over 100 options throughout the school.
+Students can participate in sports, arts, music and drama as well as clubs, which range from languages to debate, gardening, tae kwon do to origami.
+A comprehensive Helix programme of outdoor education and social projects that runs through Early Years to Secondary. |

 Sports activities included |